iamkroot/YARU/spec.md

 *   Sequence Number: 64-bit sequence number of the current packet.
 For ACK packets, this value should be the same as that of the packet being acknowledged.

-*   Length: 16-bit number, which is the length in octets of this packet including this header and the data.
-Should be at least 208 (size of header), and at most 65507 (maximum allowed for UDP over IP).
+*   Length: 16-bit number, which is the length in octets of the actual data payload.
+Should be at least 0, and at most 65481.
 This field should be 0 for ACK packets.

 *   Checksum: 128-bit checksum of the YARU packet, calculated by first creating the entire packet with checksum field as 0, and then storing its MD5 hash into the correct location.